 VCU Police offers pre-certified law enforcement officers additional incentives

 Although individuals with minimum qualifications may apply, only those with the most suitable job related experience, education and qualifications will continue in the selection process.
-Applicants should visit www.vcujobs.com for the latest status of their application.
+Applicants should visit www.vcujobs.com to apply for positions within VCU Police and to check on the latest status of their application.

 Minimum qualifications for VCU Police officers include:

 The selection process includes a full VCIN/NCIC/DMV records check, pre-hire physical fitness assessment (including push-ups, sit ups and 1.5 mile run), a written examination, a preliminary interview.
-A complete background packet including six letters of reference (three business and three personal), copy of birth certificate, copies of school transcripts, copy of military DD-214 forms (where applicable), and citizenship check.
-Also included will be a written 500-word essay, an oral review board, and fingerprint-based CCRE/FBI check, psychological and polygraph review.
+A complete background packet including three letters of reference, copy of birth certificate, copies of school transcripts, copy of military DD-214 forms (where applicable), and citizenship check.
+Also included will be an oral review board, fingerprint-based CCRE/FBI check, psychological, and polygraph review.
 Upon job offer, a full physical exam by a licensed physician and a drug screening will be completed.
 Final selections are made by the Chief of Police.